SOFTS-Raw sugar futures climb, robusta coffee hits 6-month low

 SUGAR

-* Dealers said military clashes between Israel and the Palestinian Hamas group had driven up oil prices and also had a spillover supportive impact on other commodity markets.
+* Dealers said military clashes between Israel and the Palestinian Hamas group had driven up oil prices and also had a supportive spillover impact on some other commodity markets.

 * The European Commission raised its estimate of white sugar production in the current 2023/24 season to 15.6 million metric tons, from 15.5 million projected previously, and now 7.0% above last year's output.